Kevin Greene (politician): Local government

-Greene lost his seat in the 2011 New South Wales state election.
-In June 2017 it was announced that Greene was standing as a Labor candidate for the Peakhurst Ward of the newly created Georges River Council.
+In June 2017, it was Greene announced he was standing as a Labor candidate for the Peakhurst Ward of the newly created Georges River Council.
 At the subsequent local government elections on 9 September 2017, he was elected in the first position as a Councillor, with the Labor ticket taking 42% of the first preference vote (1.69 quotas), enough to elect the second person on his ticket.
-At the first meeting of the elected council on 25 September 2017, Greene was elected unopposed as the inaugural mayor of Georges River Council.